deisygysi/EVOP_2019/docs/01_Descriptive.md

 ```

 ### Median
-The median is divides a variable in the **middle**, the function`median()` computes it in R. When dealing with variables that are not symmetrically distributed, it is important to describe the variable by its median.
+The	**median**	is	the	**middle** value	when	a	variable	is	sorted, the function`median()` computes it in R. When dealing with variables that are not symmetrically distributed, it is important to describe the variable by its median.

 ```r